inpe-cdsr/catalog/README.md

 - `/etc/nginx/conf.d/mysite.template`: Nginx settings file, such as upstreams and locations;

 - `/var/www/html/datastore/TIFF`: this folder should contain all static files that Nginx will serve, such as quick looks and TIFFs.
+Satellites folders are expected to be inside that folder.
+For example: you have TIFF files related to CBERS-4 and Landsat 5 satellites, then their folders must be found in `/var/www/html/datastore/TIFF/CBERS4` and `/var/www/html/datastore/TIFF/LANDSAT5` folders respectively.
+All subfolders inside that folder are considered satellites folders.

 Environment variables file is named as `./env_files/nginx.env` and its variables are: